MicrosoftDocs/architecture-center/docs/example-scenario/iot/efficient-docker-image-deployment-content.md

 This article describes a solution for deploying containerized Docker internet-of-things (IoT) edge modules across intermittent or low-bandwidth internet connections.

-IoT edge processing is a key model for providing low-latency connectivity and conserving bandwidth, such as in mobile scenarios.
+Edge processing is a key internet-of-things (IoT) model for providing low-latency connectivity and conserving bandwidth, such as in mobile scenarios.
 IoT systems typically provision edge devices by deploying software container images.
 Interrupted container deployments over intermittent low-bandwidth internet connections can cause failures in mobile scenarios.
 IoT scenarios that have limited, intermittent, or low bandwidth need reliable and resilient deployment capabilities.

 In this example, a large logistics company wanted to improve its worldwide product shipment tracking.
 The company shipped goods with various ground, air, and sea transportation methods to many locales, including areas with intermittent, low-bandwidth internet connectivity.
 Depending upon the type of goods, product shipments had various IoT insurance, safety, or tracking devices installed on them, with different capabilities.
 Devices included GPS trackers, temperature sensors, and data capture tools.

-The company was having problems updating devices over their recently developed IoT edge platform.
+The company was having problems updating devices over their recently developed Azure IoT Edge platform.
 The major pain points were:

 - High bandwidth consumption when deploying updated software to devices.
 - No standardized automated deployment across devices.
 - No way to know which devices had which updates.
 - Limited flexibility of technology selection.

-The solution that the development team created:
+To address these issues, the development team created a solution that:

 - Minimizes the size of the deployment to each device, reducing bandwidth.
-- Implements a standardized Docker container deployment from the IoT edge platform to heterogenous remote IoT devices.
+- Implements a standardized Docker container deployment from the IoT Edge platform to heterogenous remote IoT devices.
 - Enables reliable deployment monitoring.
-- Takes advantage of many Azure DevOps and cloud services, as well as the customer's legacy tools.
+- Takes advantage of various Azure DevOps and cloud services, and uses the customer's preferred legacy tools.

-The solution dramatically increased reliability and resiliency of the provisioning process in limited-connectivity environments.
-This article describes the solution details, the solution option evaluation process, and other solutions and options for this scenario.
+The solution dramatically increased reliability and resiliency of the device provisioning process in limited-connectivity environments.
+This article describes the solution details and the solution option evaluation process.

 ### Customer requirements

+The customer had the following requirements:

-The customer needed a solution that would support intermittent low-bandwidth cloud connectivity.
-Deployed applications had to continue to run locally.
-Local staff needed to use functionality offline or without a cloud round-trip delay.
-When connected, the solution needed to use the cloud connection efficiently.
-The solution had to prioritize sending data according to consistently defined business rules across products.
+- The solution must support intermittent low-bandwidth cloud connectivity.
+- Deployed applications must continue to run locally.
+- Local staff needed to use functionality offline or without a cloud round-trip delay.
+- When connected, the solution must use the cloud connection efficiently.
+- The solution must prioritize sending data according to consistently defined business rules across products.

-There were the following detailed requirements:
+There were also the following detailed requirements:

 - Image files are transferred across a low bandwidth, intermittent-connectivity satellite connection.
-- The amount of data being transferred is minimized.
+- The amount of data being transferred should be minimized.
-- Transferring files to devices uses the customer's third-party application.
+- Transferring files to devices uses the customer's preferred third-party application.
 - Device workloads use Docker images in IoT Edge.
 - Image sizes range from tens of MB to several GB.
 - IoT Edge modules are written in .NET Core 2.2.

 ## Potential use cases

-This solution is suitable for IoT scenarios where software containers deliver solutions over intermittent connections with low bandwidth.
+This solution is suitable for IoT scenarios where software containers deliver solutions over low bandwidth, intermittent connections.
 Examples include:

 - Mobile scenarios
 - Remote oil, gas, and mining monitoring